carlosjoan91/script-src-v2/README.md

 ### Extend script hashes to cover eval and eval-like functions

 Similarly, scripts run within eval() currently can only be allowed via unsafe-eval, which allows any script, with no mechanism to allowlist only specific ones.
-This proposes that script hashes should cover scripts loaded via eval (Function, or string literals in setTimeout, setInterval, and setImmediate), in addition to inline scripts, e.g. given a CSP of `script-src 'eval-sha256-SHA256(foo)'; `permitting `eval(foo);`
+This proposes that script hashes should cover scripts loaded via eval (Function, or string literals in setTimeout, setInterval, and setImmediate), in addition to inline scripts, e.g. given a CSP of `script-src 'eval-sha256-SHA256(foo)';` permitting `eval(foo);`

 Prefixes in hashes are necessary to distinguish these from existing hashes supported in script-src.
-This is useful to prevent scripts from also being unintentionally allowlisted as inline scripts, and is also required to implement backwards compatiblity (so browsers that understand the new features can detect when they are being used).
+This is useful to prevent scripts from also being unintentionally allowlisted as inline scripts, and is also required to implement backwards compatibility (so browsers that understand the new features can detect when they are being used).

 ### Add hashes to CSP reporting